hazelcast/hazelcast-jet/site/website/blog/2021-03-09-billion-events-per-second.md

 ## Benchmark 2: 99th Percentile Latency at a Billion Events per Second

-Our second question was this: How much hardware would Jet need to reach a throughput of billion events per second, while maintaining its millisecond-level latency?
+Our second question was this: How much hardware would Jet need to reach a throughput of a billion events per second, while maintaining its millisecond-level latency?

 To test this, we selected the NEXMark query that seemed the toughest on